-Ali’s net worth was estimated at $60 million during his time in heavyweight.
-According to Forbes, his net worth before he died was $80 million.
-By winning some of the highest profile fights, Muhammad’s earnings cum net worth grew massively over the years.
-He was a philanthropist and did well to cater for his very large family.
+Ali’s net worth was estimated at $60 million during his prime as a heavyweight boxer.
+According to Forbes, his wealth before passing away was around $80 million.
+Thanks to winning some of the most high-profile fights, Muhammad’s earnings and net worth grew significantly over the years.
+He was also a dedicated philanthropist, using his wealth to support his large family and various charitable causes.

 Spouse, Children, Family